KarthikPrakhya/SDPNN-IW/README.md

     sh run_experiments.sh
 </code>

-There are nine experiments ("randomized", "spiral", "possum", "iris", "ionosphere", "pima_indians", "bank_notes", "mnist", "cifar10").
+There are seven experiments ("randomized", "spiral", "iris", "ionosphere", "pima_indians", "bank_notes", "mnist").
 The directory `results` will be created with subdirectories `reg_0.1` and `reg_0.01`.
-Within each subdirectory, a subdirectory `{experiment}_results` will be created with a csv file holding the run times and loss values for various approaches as well as a figure with the objective loss vs. iteration curves for "randomized", "spiral" and "possum" experiments and csv files with prediction performance metrics for the rest of the experiments.
-To run the prediction experiments with bias added in the first layer, rerun the experiments for "iris", "ionosphere", "pima_indians", "bank_notes", "mnist" and "cifar10" with the flag "--add_bias".
+Within each subdirectory, a subdirectory `{experiment}_results` will be created with a csv file holding the run times and loss values for various approaches as well as a figure with the objective loss vs. iteration curves for "randomized" and "spiral" experiments and csv files with prediction performance metrics for the rest of the experiments.
+To run the prediction experiments with bias added in the first layer, rerun the experiments for "iris", "ionosphere", "pima_indians", "bank_notes" and "mnist" with the flag "--add_bias".
 Please see our paper for more details:

 Prakhya, Karthik, Tolga Birdal, and Alp Yurtsever.
 "Convex Formulations for Training Two-Layer ReLU Neural Networks." arXiv preprint